Gallopsled/pwntools/docs/source/context.rst

 .. testsetup:: *

-   import pwn2.lib
+   import pwnlib
-   from pwn2.lib import context
+   from pwnlib import context
    context.reset_local()

-:mod:`pwn2.lib.context` --- Setting runtime variables
+:mod:`pwnlib.context` --- Setting runtime variables
 =====================================================

 The purpose of this module is to store runtime configuration of pwntools, such